jinchoo/responsive_portfolio/README.md

-# responsive_portfolio
+Responsive Portfolio

-*Introduction:
+Introduction
-    *As a student devloper, the project is to create responsive portfolio by using Bootstrap CSS framwork.
+* As a student devloper, the project is to create responsive portfolio by using Bootstrap CSS framwork.

-*Table of Contents*
+Table of Contents
-    *Description
+ 1. Description
-    *Technologies
+ 2. Technologies
-    *Setup
+ 3. Setup
-    *License
+ 4. License

 Description:

-    *The goal of this project is to create your own mobile responsive portfolio by using Bootstrap CSS framwork.
+The goal of this project is to create your own mobile responsive portfolio by using Bootstrap CSS framwork.

 *To create three different HTML files.
     *index.html
     *portfoli.html
     *contact.html
     *To create functional Navbar links.
     *To propertly utilize Bootstrap components and grid system.
     *Using sematic HTML